 1. Artificial Intelligence

 In 2022, we’ll see artificial intelligence become a critical component of email marketing.
-AI tools will allow marketers to analyze thousands of data points, predict subscriber behavior, and identify correlations that a single person would never be able to do on their own.
+AI tools will allow marketers to analyze thousands of data points, predicting subscriber behavior, and identify correlations that a single person would never be able to do on their own.
 Savvy marketers will leverage AI tools to craft subject lines, provide personalized product recommendations, and determine optimal send times.
-Which brings us to our next point…
+This brings us to our next point…

 2. Advanced Personalization

 Chances are you’ve been using basic personalization for a few years now (think of the name in the subject line, birthday emails, etc.).
 Thanks to AI technologies, we can expect to see hyper-personalization become more common in the coming year.
 By looking at a customer’s browsing activity, purchase history, social media interaction, and the times they are active online, a brand can develop hyper-personalized email messaging that provides customers with exactly what they want when they want it.

 While consumers want personalization, they also expect privacy.
 A bit contradictory, yes.
 But it’s something that email marketers will need to approach with caution and creativity in 2022.
 Apple’s recently announced Mail Privacy Protection features for iOS 15 allow Apple Mail users to opt into a program that hides personally identifiable information.
 It will also create false opens, obscure open times, and mask the location of openers.
 Because about half of all emails are opened in Apple Mail apps, the impact of these privacy updates will be huge, and marketers will need to be nimble and react quickly as we see how the situation plays out.